-This course is designed to lead students to a greater understanding of English grammar.
-Students will combine sentences to produce compound and complex sentence structures.
+This course strengthens English grammar skills introduced in ESL 051.
+Students will learn to produce compound and complex sentence structures.
 (3 Lec.)

-(ESL) 053 ESL Writing - Grammar (3)
+(ESL) 053 ESL Writing-Grammar (3)

-Prerequisite: Concurrent enrollment in (ESL) 063.
-This course emphasizes correct paragraph formation including topic sentence, supporting elements, and conclusion.
+Prerequisite: Concurrent enrollment in ESL 063 is recommended.
+This course introduces principles of composition and emphasizes the processes of paragraph formation.
 (3 Lec.)